txemasv/api-worker/README.md

 # api-worker
 + API REST to work with SQS and a Worker doing the work in the background with a decoupled architecture.
-+ Producer and Consumer actions are together in this project for learning purposes.
++ The API, Worker and Notifier modules are together in this project for learning purposes.
++ A production infraestructure could be 3 different deployments (ex.
+3 docker containers).

 # API
 + This function acts as an API endpoint for submitting jobs or tasks to a designated SQS queue.